INFO-ESIPE/note-taking/ESIPE/Semestre 3/Java/01 - Fundamentals/01 - Fundamentals.md

 	}
 }
 ```
+> [!success] Preserve encapsulation
+> We need to make a **defensive copy** each time we **return an internal collection (any mutable object)**, or each time **we accept one from outside**

 The only big issue that remains here is about our implementation.
 The class' properties can (and should) be final here.

+> [!tip]
-	*it is always a good practice to define all of our fields as final, and remove it later on if we realise we can not keep it immutable.
-In this case, the teacher name will not be changed after it was defined, and the collection remains the same (we modify it obviously, but don't REASSIGN a new collection)*
+> It is always a good practice to define all of our fields as final at first, and remove it later if we realise we can not keep it immutable.
+> In our case, the teacher name will not be changed after it was defined, and the collection remains the same (we modify it obviously, but don't REASSIGN a new collection)*

-Furthermore, we could use an `HashSet` instead of a List (which avoids duplicate students issue).
+Let's fix this (and use an `HashSet` instead of a List to avoid duplicate students) :

-Let's fix all of this:
 ```java
 class FrenchClass {
 	private final String teacher;